Jeanne Pruett: Early life

 Pruett was born Norma Jean Bowman outside of Pell City, Alabama, United States.
 She was raised on a farm and was one of 12 children.
 Pruett recalled the experiences of being raised on a farm in her 2017 autobiography.
 "The beauty of the farm, dotted with tall pine trees, sweet shrubs, and blooming dogwood trees, reminded me why they worked so hard, because there wasn't a more perfect sight in the world than that old farm," she explained.
 In 1947, the Bowman family farm caught fire which devastated the family.
 "The only sounds now were an occasional pop of the dying sparks and the sound of Mama softly crying, her tired arms holding on to Dad and the children," she recounted.
 With the support of neighbors, the Bowmans rebuilt their home on the same property within a year's time.

 In her childhood, Pruett often informally performed music with her family.
 They often sang together on the front porch of their farmhouse where she also learned to harmonize.
 At home, Pruett also learned how to play musical instruments.
 She learned how to first play guitar from the song "Down the Trail of Achin' Hearts".
 She also frequently listened to the radio.
 "It seemed to me that the voices of the DJs were as recognizable to me as the voices of my favorite singers of the day," Pruett said.
 Outside of the home environment, Pruett joined her school's choral group and formed a trio in high school called "The Super Suds".

 Pruett dropped out of high school in the tenth grade and got a job at a telephone company in Anniston, Alabama.
 While not working, she and her sister would attend dances at a local VFW hall.
 At these dances, she also became interested in performance opportunities.
 She started singing with the VFW's country band and appeared on a local television station.
 "Now the entertainment hook was really in my mouth," Pruett remembered.
 It was at these outings that she met guitarist Jack Pruett and they began dating.
 Jack enlisted in the military shortly after their relationship began.
 While awaiting his return, Jeanne moved into his sister's home.
 After Jack returned from the service, the couple married in 1955.
 Also in 1955, Jack became the touring guitarist for country artist Ray Price.

-In 1956, the pair moved to Nashville, Tennessee, so that Jack continue performing in Price's band.
+In 1956, the pair moved to Nashville, Tennessee, so that Jack could continue performing in Price's band.
 The couple lived in a trailer park and were neighbors to country performers Lester Flatt, Hawkshaw Hawkins and Jean Shepard.
 While still living at the trailer, Pruett gave birth to their first child.
 Shortly after the birth, Jack Pruett accepted a job playing guitar in Marty Robbins' road band.
 After accepting the position, the family moved into a two-story house in Nashville.